Erik Watts: Turnbuckle Championship Wrestling (2001)

-In 2001, Watts worked for Dusty Rhodes's Turnbuckle Championship Wrestling in Philadelphia where he won the TCW Tag Team titles with Scotty Riggs.
+In 2001, Watts worked for Dusty Rhodes' Turnbuckle Championship Wrestling in Philadelphia where he won the TCW Tag Team titles with Scotty Riggs.

 NWA Total Nonstop Action (2002–2005)

 In 2002, Watts joined NWA Total Nonstop Action.
 He eventually formed a heel stable with David Flair and Brian Lawler (two other second generation wrestlers whose careers were overshadowed by those of their famous fathers, Ric and Jerry) known as "The Next Generation".
 After the faction disbanded, Watts turned face.
-He acted as the TNA Director of Authority from July 23, 2003 to January 28, 2004, before being ousted from his position by Don Callis.
+He acted as the TNA Director of Authority from July 23, 2003, to January 28, 2004, before being ousted from his position by Don Callis.
 Watts then feuded with his on-screen girlfriend, Goldy Locks, throughout 2004.
-In late 2004, he feuded with Raven, defeating him at Final Resolution on January 16, 2005 before leaving the promotion in February.
+In late 2004, he feuded with Raven, defeating him at Final Resolution on January 16, 2005, before leaving the promotion in February.

-Retirement (2005–present)
+Retirement (2005–2006)

 After leaving TNA, Watts began working primarily for the Georgia-based Great Championship Wrestling promotion.
-He also appeared with AWA Superstars of Wrestling, defeating Diamond Dallas Page for the vacant International Heavyweight Championship on February 4, 2005 in Tucson, Arizona in a match refereed by Mick Foley.
+He also appeared with AWA Superstars of Wrestling, defeating Diamond Dallas Page for the vacant International Heavyweight Championship on February 4, 2005, in Tucson, Arizona, in a match refereed by Mick Foley.
 The title was retired by the AWA Board of Directors later that year.
 In November 2009, Watts returned to Great Championship Wrestling, now based in Phenix City, Alabama, to be the promotion's booker.
 He is also playing an authority role on their weekly live events.